 Cross references are a great tool when you are trying to study themes or topics found in all of Scripture.
 However, if you want to do a specific word study then you’ll want to use a concordance.

-A concordance offers more precise lookups on specific words than a cross reference and shows you where those words appear throughout Scripture.
+A concordance offers more precise lookups on specific words and shows you where those words appear throughout Scripture.
 Like cross references, many Bible translations include a brief concordance section with the text but in order to do comprehensive word study a dedicated resource is the way to go.
 In the Olive Tree Bible App, the easiest way to use a concordance is via the Lookup feature.

 In this screenshot below, I’ve tapped on the word patient in Ephesians 4:2.
 I then tap on Lookup.